shapeshed/shapeshed.com/content/posts/free_icon_set_quant.md

-{
-  "slug" : "free-icon-set-quant",
-  "title": "Free icon set - Quant",
-  "date": "2007-07-26T00:00:00+01:00",
++++
+date = "2007-07-26T00:00:00+01:00"
-  "description": "Icon design is something I have wanted to explore for a while.
-Today I'm releasing a free black and white icon set, the first of many I hope. ", "tags": [
+description = "Icon design is something I have wanted to explore for a while.
+Today I'm releasing a free black and white icon set, the first of many I hope. " slug = "free-icon-set-quant" tags = ["Icons", "Design"] title = "Free icon set - Quant"

-    "Icons",
-    "Design"
-  ]
-}
++++

 ## The Set